Seltsam1/javascript-ufo/README.md

 # javascript-ufo

-Generates a table of data on a website, filters based on user choice
+Generates a table of data on a website, filters based on user input

 ## Getting Started